Pawsanie/HP_raid-battery_status_monitoring/README.md

 It's specifically about:
 * :atm:A status of the raids of physical disks.
-* :abacus:Status of logical drives.
+* :abacus:Status of logical disks.
 * :battery:Motherboard battery status.

 ## Disclaimer: